Usaamakhan/replit-twibbon/REPORT_SYSTEM.md

    - **User receives in-app notification**: "⚠️ Profile Under Review - Your profile has been flagged by users and is now under review"
 5. **Below 10 reports** - Profile stays visible, no notification sent

-**Important Note About Counter Synchronization:**
+**Counter Synchronization (Fixed October 22, 2025):**
 - When a new report comes in AFTER admin has reviewed previous reports (status was 'resolved' or 'dismissed'), the system:
-  - Resets the Report Summary counter to 1 (starting fresh)
+  - Resets BOTH the Report Summary counter AND the campaign/user counter to 1 (starting fresh)
-  - Continues incrementing the campaign/user counter from current value
+  - Both counters increment together as new reports arrive
-  - Both counters sync again when admin takes next action
+  - Both counters reset to 0 together when admin takes action (dismiss/warn/remove)
-  - This temporary difference is by design to track "new wave" of reports separately
+  - No temporary mismatches - counters are always synchronized

 ---